LGPD vs ISO 31000

 What It Is

 Lei Geral de Proteção de Dados Pessoais (LGPD), Law No. 13.709/2018, is Brazil's comprehensive data protection regulation.
-Enacted in 2018 and fully enforced since 2021, it safeguards personal data of Brazilian residents with extraterritorial scope.
+Enacted in 2018 and fully enforced since 2021, it safeguards personal data of individuals located in Brazil with extraterritorial scope.
 Primary purpose: protect privacy rights via risk-based processing rules, mirroring GDPR but with Brazilian adaptations like 10 principles.

 Key Components